This online section presents editorials by the Post-Gazette, letters to the editor, Perspectives and Forum pieces and cartoons by Rob Rogers.

 Although written by individuals, the editorials carry no bylines because they represent the consensus of the group on key public policy issues, candidates seeking election and major events of the day.
 The board meets daily to choose the subjects for comment and to discuss the positions the Post-Gazette should take.

-The members of the editorial board are: John Robinson Block, publisher and editor-in-chief; Tom Waseleski, editorial page editor; Reg Henry, deputy editorial page editor; and associate editors Susan Mannella, Tony Norman and Dan Simpson.
+The members of the editorial board are: John Robinson Block, publisher and editor-in-chief; Tom Waseleski, editorial page editor; Susan Mannella, deputy editorial page editor; and associate editors Jennifer Graham, Tony Norman and Dan Simpson.

 The Post-Gazette makes editorial endorsements in local, state and national political races, both in party primaries and in general elections.
 Because of the large number of political offices, the editorial board typically focuses on races that appear on the ballot in Allegheny County.
 The newspaper endorses only in contested races -- that is, campaigns in which two or more candidates are seeking office.